MV Queen of the North: Investigations and legal aftermath

-While the three key crew members were reportedly cooperating with a separate Transportation Safety Board (TSB) inquiry into the tragedy, Michael Smyth, a newspaper columnist at The Province, noted that the TSB does not have the authority to assign blame to any party involved in the accident, unlike the BC Ferries internal inquiry.
+While the three key crew members were reportedly cooperating with a separate Transportation Safety Board (TSB) inquiry into the tragedy, Michael Smyth, a newspaper columnist at The Province, noted that the TSB does not have the authority to assign blame to any party involved in the sinking, unlike the BC Ferries internal inquiry.
 Consequently, no one would be held accountable for the sinking of Queen of the North.

 On March 27, 2006, Alexander and Maria Kotai filed a lawsuit against BC Ferries for negligence, claiming that the company failed to train the crew adequately, supervise the bridge crew, keep proper lookout, operate at a safe speed, and conduct the evacuation to prevent or minimize injuries.
 The Kotais were moving house at the time from Kitimat to Nanaimo, and lost many of their personal possessions in the sinking.
 The amount of damages that they sought has not been specified.

 On April 24, 2007, BC Ferries fired three Queen of the North crew members who were on the bridge when the ship collided with Gil Island and sank.
 BC Ferries claims that these three employees were not cooperating fully with all investigators.
 The B.C.
 Ferry and Marine Workers' Union represented the ferry crew members.
 The union indicated that it would appeal the terminations.

 The Royal Canadian Mounted Police (RCMP) continued a criminal investigation into the sinking.
 The TSB's final report was released to the public on March 12, 2008.
-Its main conclusion was that sound navigational practices and regulations were not followed by the 4 unionized navigational crew at the time.
+Its main conclusion was that sound navigational practices and regulations were not followed by the 4 navigational crew at the time.

 On the morning of March 16, 2010, in B.C.
 Provincial Court in Vancouver, a charge of criminal negligence causing death was laid against Karl Lilgert.
-He was the navigating officer responsible for steering the vessel at the time of the accident.
+He was the navigating officer responsible for steering the vessel at the time of the sinking.
 The charge was reported in a statement issued by the province's Criminal Justice Branch.

 On May 13, 2013, Lilgert was convicted of two counts of criminal negligence causing death in B.C.
 Supreme Court by a jury after five days of deliberations.
 In 2015 the Supreme Court of Canada declined to hear an appeal; it was expected he would have to serve his four-year sentence.